 The Jewish Activism Summer School (JASS) offers 3 programs:

-The 3-week intensive Summer Program: end of July - mid-August
+The 3-week intensive Summer Program: every August

 The 3-day Jewish Activism Weekend Gathering: overlaps with the final weekend of the summer school in mid-August (not taking place in 2022)

 The Jewish Activism Reading Group: meets every two months in Berlin